 Tech Support says

-Any time you have active beetles located in the home, treating exit holes is suggested as well as space spraying with PT-PI.
-This pyrethrin based spray is safe enough to use as often as you wish since it leaves no residual on furniture, carpeting, etc. But when applied, it will take out insect pests like powderpost beetles and if you treat any room in the home where you think some might be active, you’ll kill them before they have a chance to mate and start laying eggs.
+Any time you have active beetles located in the home, treating exit holes is suggested as well as space spraying with Multi Purpose.
+This permethrin based, odorless spray is safe enough to use as needed and labeled for use as a space spray as well as for surfaces like furniture.
+And in this case, it would effectively take out pests like powderpost beetles.
+This way if you treat any room in the home where you think some might be active, you’ll kill them before they have a chance to mate and start laying eggs.

 Give us a call if you still have questions or concerns.
 Our toll free is 1-800-877-7290.